Gremagol/EneCMDList/README.md

 Hello there!
 This is the Ene-Bot.
 She's basically a clone of the NadekoBot.
-But Ene has everything enabled.
-Even music! :o
+But she has everything enabled. .gc, music, nsfw, etc. :o

 You can take a look at the docs, if you want. http://enecmdlist.readthedocs.io/en/latest/